Death toll during pandemic far exceeds totals reported by countries, WHO says - The Boston Globe

 “Excess deaths have established the true picture,” Raksha said.
 “Russia demonstrated a dismal performance in fighting the pandemic.”

 In other nations, WHO experts used what limited data was available to arrive at estimates jarringly at odds with previous counts, though they cautioned that some of those calculations remained highly uncertain.
-In Indonesia, for example, the experts leaned heavily on monthly death data from Jakarta, the capital, to estimate that the country as a whole had experienced over 1 million more deaths than normal during the pandemic.
+In Indonesia, for example, the experts leaned heavily on monthly death data from Jakarta, the capital, to estimate that the country had experienced more than 1 million more deaths than normal.
 That figure would be seven times as high as the reported COVID-19 death toll.

-Siti Nadia Tarmizi, a spokesperson for the government’s COVID-19 vaccination program, acknowledged this week that Indonesia had suffered more deaths than the government had reported.
-She said the problem stemmed in part from people not reporting the deaths of relatives as a way to avoid complying with strict government rules for COVID-19 victims’ funerals.

-But she said the WHO estimates were far too high.
-“It is not the numbers that matter most, but how to intervene in handling COVID-19,” she said.

 For still other countries that suffered grievously during the pandemic, the WHO estimates illuminated even more startling figures hiding inside already devastating death counts.
 In Peru, for instance, the expert estimate of 290,000 excess deaths by the end of 2021 was only 1.4 times as high as the reported COVID-19 death toll.
 But the WHO estimate of 437 excess deaths for every 100,000 Peruvians left the country with among the world’s highest per capita tolls.